nwupkc/Divvy/Divvy.md

 ### Feature Selection

-R-squared cannot be used to select among a set of different variables as it will always increase with an additional variable.
-To choose the optimal model with the right numbers of varaibles we will consdier Adjusted R-squared, Bayesian information criterion(BIC), and Mallow’s Cp all of which adds penalty that increases with more variables.
+R-squared cannot be used to select among a set of different variables, as it will always increase with an additional variable.
+To choose the optimal model with the right numbers of variables we will consider Adjusted R-squared, Bayesian information criterion(BIC), and Mallow’s Cp, all of which adds penalty that increases with more variables.

 ```r